-Each residence hall has one or more laundry rooms equipped with washers and dryers.
+Each apartment has a washer and dryer that comes with the unit.
 The cost of using the residence hall laundry facilities is minimal.
 To ensure the security of clothes in the machines, we suggest that residents stay nearby while doing their laundry.
-The laundry facilities are for the use of residents only.
+The laundry machines are for the use of residents only.
 Please do not invite your friends over to do their laundry.